| |

 GOP RECORD ON TAX CUTS AND THE ECONOMY

-President Bush inherited a $236 BILLION SURPLUS from President Clinton and then eight years later on January 20th, 2009 handed President Obama the worst recession since the Great Depression and a Congressional Budget Office projected $1.2 TRILLION DEFICIT (-8.5% GDP) for Fiscal Year 2009 in this January 2009 report page 11 that came out before the inauguration.
-This was the largest increase in deficit since World War II and much worse than the 1934 deficit of -5.9% GDP at the height of the Great Depression.
+In January 2000, President Bush inherited a $236 BILLION SURPLUS from President Clinton and then eight years later on January 20th, 2009 handed President Obama the worst recession since the Great Depression and a Congressional Budget Office projected $1.2 TRILLION DEFICIT (-8.5% GDP) for Fiscal Year 2009 in this January 2009 report page 15 that came out before the inauguration.

 Under Bush, Republicans borrowed money to fund large tax cuts while the country was fighting two costly wars, running up huge National Debt.
 After six years of almost total Republican control of the Federal Government from January 2001 to January 2007, the U.S. ended up with an economic disaster, soaring debts, and millions of job losses.
 The sad truth is every single penny of the so-called "Tax Cuts" since Reagan took office in 1981 has been "Borrowed Debt" for the future generations to pay back.